dwblair/Riffle-Getting-Started/step-by-step.markdown

 - [Installing a required driver](./step-by-step.markdown#installing-the-usb-serial-driver) for communicating between your computer and the Riffle
 - A simple 'blink' test of programming capability

-Finally, we cover the steps necesary for programming a Riffle to do basic datalogging:
+Finally, we cover the steps necessary for programming a Riffle to do basic datalogging:

 - Downloading Riffle datalogging software from github
 - Installing the required Arduino IDE libraries